Qualified Small Business Stock: 2009 – Congress Increased the Section 1202 Exclusion

 The 75% tax exclusion on QSBS was increased to 100%, which raised the tax savings from 8% to 15%.

 2015 – PATH ACT 2015

 Congress passed the Protecting Americans from Tax Hikes Act (PATH), which permanently increased the Section 1202 tax exclusion to 100% if the original issuance of the stock was made after September 27, 2010.

 2017 – Tax Cuts and Jobs Act (TCJA)

 The TCJA was signed and enacted, which reduced the corporate tax rate from 35% to 21%, encouraging more companies to choose to be taxed as C-corporations and potentially benefit from the QSBS tax exemptions.

+2025 - One Big Beautiful Bill Act (OBBBA)

+The OBBBA changed the requirement to hold the stock for at least five years.
+For qualified small business stock acquired after July 4, 2025, a 50% exclusion is available for stock held at least three years, a 75% exclusion is available for stock held for at least four years, and a 100% continues to be available for stock held for at least five years.

+The OBBBA also increased the exclusion's limit to $15 million or 10 times the taxpayer's basis in the stock, which ever was greater.
+The $15-million limit will be subject to annual inflation adjustments in 2027 and thereafter.

+In addition, the OBBBA now allows the issuing corporation to have an aggregate gross asset limitation of up to $75 million for stock issued after July 4, 2025.
+The $75-million limit will be subject to annual inflation adjustments in 2027 and thereafter.

 Eligibility, Recording, and Filing Qualified Small Business Stock (QSBS)

 QSBS eligibility and tax exemption benefits aim to fuel job growth on a national level by incentivizing investments in C-corporations located in the United States.
 However, QSBS eligibility excludes companies where individuals or groups of employees are considered the "product," such as healthcare workers, accountants, or lawyers.
 Additionally, specific requirements must be met at the corporate level, security level, and individual taxpayer level for a company or investor to qualify and remain QSBS eligible.
 Some of these requirements are at issuance of the stock, and others are during the shareholder's holding period.